An upper bound conjecture for the Yokota invariant: The Turaev-Viro Volume Conjecture

 Every other possible way of gluing together the triangle regions of Figure \ref{fig:cutup} does not give a convex subset.

-On the other hand, $S\cap O$ as a subset of $O$ must coincide with the intersection of $O$ with a plane $\Pi\subseteq\h$; therefore it cannot be either a bigon with an ideal point.
-Moreover, $\Pi\cap O$ cannot be a triangle with one or two ideal vertices, nor can it be a square with one ideal vertex and two right angles.
-The remaining possibilities are that it is a vertex, an edge, a region with $3$ ideal points, or a square with two ideal vertices (see Figure \ref{fig:intersection}).
+On the other hand, $S\cap O$ as a subset of $O$ must coincide with the intersection of $O$ with a plane $\Pi\subseteq \h$; therefore it cannot be either a bigon with an ideal point in its interior (Case \ref{ref:case6}) or a bigon with an ideal point in its boundary (Case \ref{ref:case7}), since these regions cannot be realized as a hyperbolic polygon in $\h$ (hence, neither in $O$).
+Moreover, $\Pi\cap O$ cannot be a triangle with one or two ideal vertices (this excludes Cases \ref{ref:case1}, \ref{ref:case2} and \ref{ref:case4}), nor can it be a square with one ideal vertex and two right angles (Case \ref{ref:case3}), since none of these configurations can be realized as intersections of a plane with $O$.
+The remaining possibilities are that $S\cap O$ is a region with $3$ ideal points (Case \ref{ref:case8}), a square with two ideal vertices (Case \ref{ref:case5}: see Figure \ref{fig:intersection}), or a facet of dimension $0$ or $1$.
 However by construction $O$ is glued to at least three octahedra which are different from $O$ and each other; therefore the case of a square with two ideal vertices is impossible since the intersection of $S$ with these octahedra must also be a square with $2$ ideal vertices, which would contradict the fact that $S$ is a thrice-punctured sphere.
-Finally the only properly embedded, totally geodesic surface with exactly $3$ ideal points in $O$ must be a triangular face.
+Finally there are no properly embedded, totally geodesic surfaces with exactly $3$ ideal points in $O$; therefore the only possibility is that it is a face of $O$.
+To sum up, the only possible cases are that $S\cap O$ (when non-empty) is a vertex, an edge, or a face of $O$, therefore $S\cap O$ must be a facet of $O$.
+This concludes the proof of the claim.

-Let $\mathcal{S}$ be a set of disjoint thrice-punctured spheres.
-This determines a set of disjoint ideal triangles in each of the four copies of $P$ that make up $E_L$; some of them are in the boundary of a polyhedron while some of them are properly embedded.
-Each polyhedron contains exactly $g-1$ disjoint properly embedded geodesic triangles (the ones that decompose $P$ into octahedra).
-These glue up to give $2g-2$ disjoint thrice-punctured spheres in $E_L$.
-Furthermore, a disjoint collection $T_1,\dots,T_t$ of triangles in $\partial P$ induces a set of disjoint thrice-punctured spheres.
-Therefore, there are at most $2g-2+t$ disjoint thrice-punctured spheres in $E_L$.

 \end{proof}